jegrami/multiclip/README.md

 Example usage:

-`hello delete` the 'hello' text is deleted from your seceret vault.
+`hello delete` the 'hello' text is deleted from your secret vault.

 ### help